pandagoodluck/LoadMoreHelper/README.md

 # LoadMoreHelper
-help to do the load more for recycleview
+Help to do the load more for recycleview and listview(doing) in Android by using combination.